 Bulk Fermentation (Because of the cold temps here, I have to let the dough initially rise ~2 hours.)

 Rise the 1 hour in the oven.
 Push the air out of the bread, roll into a ball again, reheat the water and place everything back in to the oven.

 Rise another 30 minutes.
 Push the air out, reshape the ball and put all back into the oven for another 30 minutes.
 This process may require one more time until the dough gets very elastic.
-IN cold temps the dough needs longer time to ferment.
+In cold temps the dough needs longer time to rise and ferment.

 Dividing and Pre-shaping

 Remove the dough onto a clean surface.
 Place a little vegetable oil on the surface and divide the dough into 3 equal parts.
 Or use flour instead of oil.